pyorox/MusicRewindJS/README.md

  [Try it out yourself here!](https://pyoro.me/MusicRewind)

  # Limitations
- This program is limited to working with the data contained in the history file provided by Google Takeout.
+ This script is limited to working with the data contained in the history file provided by Google Takeout.
 There are mainly two problems associated with that, namely:
  - For some reason, some entries only have a URL as the title and no actual song title or artist information; those entries are ignored.
  - When it comes to files uploaded by the user, the entries contain the name of the song but not the artist.
 So, in these cases, the artist is ignored.